Looking for some new things to do with kids?

 At the Backcountry Farm, there are seasonal living history presentations in period buildings, with hogs, sheep, chickens, and cattle.
 Another highlight of the museum is a planetarium.

 The Schiele offers free admission to museum exhibits the second Tuesday of every month, from 4 to 8 p.m.
-Free admission includes the museum, the farm and a planetarium show.
+Free admission includes the museum, the farm, and a special learning experience.

 Otherwise, museum admission is $7 for adults and $6 for kids and seniors (65+), and the Farm admission is $3.